May 24, 2022

 - The most common causes of injuries to school employees are due to being struck (34%), slips/trips/falls (27%) or strains (23%)

 - The most common injuries to school employees are fractures/contusions (59%), sprains/strains (23%), and punctures/lacerations (11%)

 For more statistics, see our fact sheet on occupational injuries in schools.

 Ways to avoid work injuries among school employees

 There are a number of things school districts can do to prevent common employee injuries including:

 Participating in physical activities puts teachers, paraprofessionals and coaches at risk for serious injuries.
-Instruct staff to focus on demonstrating and teaching skills versus actively participating.
+Instruct staff to focus on demonstrating and teaching skills versus actively participating in play.
 Remind them that they are responsible for their own safety.
-Download our Play with Purpose Supervisor Initiated Training talk guide for more details.
+Download our Facilitate, don't participate 3-Minute Solution for more details.

-For more details, download our Alternative intervention and de-escalation tactics training talk.
+For more details, download our de-escalation team training talks for schools and alternative intervention and de-escalation tactics training talk.

 Snow- and ice-related slips and falls are a leading cause of school employee injuries.
 Remind your employees about the increased risk of slips and falls in winter, and how to prevent them with an educational campaign throughout the season.
 SFM offers a number of free winter slip-and-fall prevention resources.

 SFM offers free downloadable safety training talks for schools, broken down by job category (such as buildings and grounds, food service, etc.).
 These talks are simple and quick to present, and help keep the staff focused on safety.